mettnereli/Radion-DiHiggs-4Tau/jobs/README.txt

   line 14-16: modify this if your condor/output directory is different
 5. "condor_submit submit_local.jdl"

 Should submit 5 jobs, one for each process.
-Wait about a day.
-Then, you will have a file containing all histograms from each proccess.
+If running over skimmed+merged files, will take around 10-20 minutes, skimmed files 8 hour, unskimmed files 24 hours.
+If you would like to change the fileset you are running on, modify the dictionaries between lines 757-775 with your array list of filepaths.
+Output will give you 5 files containing all histograms from each proccess.
 These files can be output for plotting or viewed on their from the root browser!

 RUN INSTRUCTIONS FOR LOCAL TESTING: